Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Body

-Use the `body` slot in order to add custom HTML to the dialog while enjoying the vivid dialog styling.
+Use the `body` slot in order to add custom HTML to the dialog.
-Note that vivid styling comes with opinionated CSS like padding and margin.
 Body slot after a header containing a subtitle will have a top separator.

 ```html preview